microsoft/Kusto-Query-Language/doc/indexoffunction.md

 ---
 title: indexof() - Azure Data Explorer
-description: This article describes indexof() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the indexof() function to report the zero-based index position of the input string. ms.reviewer: alexans ms.topic: reference ms.date: 12/19/2022
 ---
 # indexof()